Jan 21, 2025

 Then, we want to build the swap functionality into a user operation.
 Technically, this translates to:

-Ask the user to sign a
+- Ask the user to sign a - permitso the smart account can “spend” its source token

-function to transfer the exact amount from the user wallet to the smart accountCalling the
+- Calling the source ERC20 token’s - transferFromfunction to transfer the exact amount from the user wallet to the smart account

-function on the Uniswap V3 Router to spend that exact amount from the smart accountEncode the swap details as required by Uniswap, which includes sending the received destination token back to the user wallet
+- Encode the swap details as required by Uniswap, which includes sending the received destination token back to the user wallet

-from viem to package an array of instructions like this.
+We use encodeFunctionData from viem to package an array of instructions like this.

-and receive a hash, which we can then look up in Base’s blockchain scanner.
+Finally, we call sendTransaction from our created smartAccountClient and receive a hash, which we can then look up in Base’s blockchain scanner.

 And that’s how easy it is to swap between ERC20 tokens without paying any gas.